outofthisworldapps/work-travel/WORK TRAVEL.md

 - **Registration Fee**: Included in totals with its own currency context toggle.

 ## Flights Panel
+- **Local Times**: All flight times (set in the Flights panel) correspond to the local time of the respective airport.
 - **Single-line Flight Entry**: Each flight booking shows:
   - Drag handle (grip icon) on left.
   - Airline name input.